kellim/hearthstone-card-search-app/README.md

 ### Build

-This should be run anytime the client-side JavaScript (`public/js/app.js`) is updated.
+This should be run initially, and then anytime the client-side JavaScript (`public/js/app.js`) is updated.
 It will create `bundle.js` in the `public/js` folder.
 It is needed to make the npm package `slim-select` available to client-side code.

 ```
 npm run build